mariushelf/notes_to_self/README.md

 # MacOS tools: things that make MacOS usable

 * [RunCat](https://kyome.io/runcat/index.html?lang=en): system usage indicator with a cute cat
-* [AltTab](https://alt-tab-macos.netlify.app/): turn the unusable MacOS task switcher into a usable list of all windows
+* [AltTab](https://alt-tab-macos.netlify.app/): turn the useless MacOS task switcher into a usable list of all windows
 * [Bluesnooze](https://github.com/odlp/bluesnooze): turn Bluetooth off when the system sleeps such that the sleeping Macbook does not hijack the connection to your headphones
 * [Amphetamine](https://apps.apple.com/nl/app/amphetamine/id937984704?mt=12): keep your Mac awake and prevent it from sleeping while you run a long-running task
 * [Be Focused](https://apps.apple.com/us/app/be-focused-focus-timer/id973130201): pomodoro timer